How To Make Arisi Thengai Payasam, A Sweet Pudding With Coconut And Rice?

 - Once done, strain the mixture to get rid of any impurities.

 - Heat a heavy bottomed pan with 2 tbsp ghee.

 - Add the ground paste and mix well and lower the flame to medium low.

 - Keep stirring the mixture until the coconut paste has absorbed all the ghee.

 - When you see no more ghee, add the prepared jaggery syrup along with the cardamom powder and mix well using a whisk.

 - Make sure the flame is medium and be sure to whisk thoroughly or the mixture may become lumpy.

 - Once the paste becomes thicker like that of porridge, add the milk and mix well.

-- Add about 1.5 tablespoon ghee to the payasam at this stage and mix well.
+- Add about 1.5 tbsp ghee to the payasam at this stage and mix well.